 including the schools and training that are required to become a ROMAD.

-This includes all of the training that one must under go, plus the duty they
+This includes a description of all of the training that one must under go, plus the duty they

 perform.
-If you are a ex-ROMAD and wish to contact Charlie for access to the
+There are several areas in this web site that are restricted.
+If you are an ex-ROMAD and wish to contact Charlie for access to the

 full site, follow the rules on his page to get your login and password.
-Include
+You will

 your name, unit, location and time period of service as a ROMAD.

 This site has been published and is maintained to serve as a point of reference and meeting place for all those with an interest in the history, restoration, and use of the M151 MUTT and all of its variants.
 It is our hope that enthusiasts, whatever their experience and specific interest in this amazing machine, will enjoy and gain from their visit.
 This group has a large number of these vehicles on hand.
 The web site has a lot of useful information on this vehicle.